 Several different types of mutual funds have either an annual interest rate or an annual percentage yield, both of them calculated daily.
 You can buy money market funds that are either taxable or tax exempt.
-You can also buy high-yield bond funds with annual returns of nearly 20 percent and short-term government bond funds, both taxable and nontaxable, with yields of less than one percent.
+You can also buy high-yield bond funds that have had annual returns of nearly 20 percent and short-term government bond funds, both taxable and nontaxable, with yields of less than one percent.

 Money Market Mutual Funds

 Money market funds come in two flavors.
 The first is the money market account, or MMA, offered by a financial institution insured by the Federal Deposit Insurance Corporation and more formally known as a money market deposit account.
 The second is the money market mutual fund, like many investors have in a brokerage account.

 Nontaxable Money Market Mutual Funds

 You can also buy tax-exempt money market mutual funds.
 While taxable money market mutual funds invest in Treasury bills with maturities of 90 days or less, tax-exempt money market mutual funds normally invest in municipal money market securities that are exempt from federal taxation and have maturities of two years or less.

-High Yield Bond Funds
+High-Yield Bond Funds

 Each of the underlying bonds in the fund has its own interest rate, but the fund's yield may be higher or lower than the weighted average of the bonds' interest rates.
 Bonds in high-yield funds, for example, usually trade at a discount to the offering price, with yields therefore higher than nominal interest rates.
-The average one-year yield for 10 high-yield bond funds in a "U.S. News and World Report" list of recommended funds is a little more than 10 percent.
-The highest-yielding fund had a one-year performance average of 16.45 percent.
+The average one-year return for 10 high-yield bond funds in a "U.S. News and World Report" list of recommended funds is a little more than 7.5 percent.
+The highest-yielding fund had a one-year performance of 8.93 percent.